Alvin and the Chipmunks Meet the Wolfman

-Alvin and the Chipmunks Meet the Wolfman is a 2000 American animated comedy horror musical film produced by Bagdasarian Productions and Universal Cartoon Studios and based on characters from Alvin and the Chipmunks.
+Alvin and the Chipmunks Meet the Wolfman is a 2000 American animated musical comedy horror film produced by Bagdasarian Productions and Universal Cartoon Studios and based on characters from Alvin and the Chipmunks.
 It is the second Alvin and the Chipmunks direct-to-video film following Alvin and the Chipmunks Meet Frankenstein, and the third of three Universal Cartoon Studios productions to be animated overseas by Tama Productions in Tokyo, Japan.
 The film introduces the voices of Maurice LaMarche and Miriam Flynn.
 This was the final Alvin and the Chipmunks production to be traditionally animated.